circleci/circleci-docs/jekyll/_cci2/nomad.md

 `nomad node-status -self`

-Alternatively, you can drain a remote node with `nomad node-drain -enable -yes <node-id>`
+Alternatively, you can drain a remote node with `nomad node-drain -enable -yes <node-id>`.

 ### Scaling Down the Client Cluster

-To scale your Nomad cluster properly, you need a mechanism for clients to shutdown in `drain` mode first.
-Then, wait for all jobs to be finished before terminating the client.
+To set up a mechanism for clients to shutdown in `drain` mode first and wait for all jobs to be finished before terminating the client, configure an ASG Lifecycle Hook that triggers a script when scaling down instances.

-While there are many ways to achieve this, here is one example of implementing such mechanism by using AWS and ASG.

-1. Configure ASG Lifecycle Hook that triggers a script when scaling down instances.
-2. The script makes the instance in drain mode.
-3. The script monitors running jobs on the instance and waits for them to finish.
+The script should use the above commands to put the instance in drain mode, monitor running jobs on the instance, wait for them to finish and then terminate the instance.
-4. Terminate the instance.